mozilla/pluotsorbet/README.md

         python tests/httpServer.py &
         http://localhost:8000/index.html?midletClassName=asteroids.Game&jars=tests/tests.jar&gamepad=1

-If the MIDlet you'd like to run uses sockets, you must start 4 servers (instead of just the http server):

-        python tests/httpServer.py &
-        python tests/echoServer.py &
-        cd tests && python httpsServer.py &
-        cd tests && python sslEchoServer.py &

 Some apps require access to APIs that aren't enabled by default on Desktop Firefox and there is no UI built in to Desktop Firefox to enable them.
 APIs matching this description include:

 * mozTCPSocket
 * mozContacts
 * mozbrowser
+* notifications

 To enable this type of API for a MIDlet you're running, use [Myk's API Enabler Addon](https://github.com/mykmelez/tcpsocketpup)

 ### FirefoxOS device (or emulator)

 To run a MIDlet on a FirefoxOS device, update the `launch_path` property in manifest.webapp.
-The `MIDletClassPath` URL parameter needs to point to an app.
+The `midletClassName` URL parameter needs to point to an app.

 Once you've updated manifest.webapp, connect to the device or emulator as described in the [FirefoxOS Developer Phone Guide](https://developer.mozilla.org/en-US/Firefox_OS/Developer_phone_guide/Flame) and select your j2me.js directory (the one containing manifest.webapp) when choosing the app to push to device.